-1. It melted our faces.
+1. It melted our faces and vibrated our bowels.

 2. Thom is getting older (but he can still dance).
 I noticed it in his voice, though; the group intentionally avoiding playing songs with more extreme high parts, and often Thom would slightly alter the vocal lines to include fewer falsetto notes (especially in Paranoid Android).

 3. Could Paul Lansky ever have envisioned 30,000 people wildly gyrating to Mild und Leise?